edmistond/davidedmiston.com/source/About/index.md

 ---
 Hi!
 I'm David, often [found](http://www.twitter.com/edmistond) [online](http://www.github.com/edmistond) as edmistond.

 I'm an experienced polyglot software developer who's worked across the entire stack in a variety of languages.

-#### Experience

-I've been in the industry for many years and have delivered projects with substantial business value to my employers and our clients.
+I've been in the industry for many years and have a track record of consistently delivering projects with substantial business value to my employers and to our clients.

+I've found that I'm happiest when I'm working on interesting, challenging technical problems that offer opportunities to explore new things professionally.
+Those opportunities could be things like mentoring less experienced developers, helping them to realize their potential and to level up their skills.
+Or, they could be opportunities for me to acquire new skills -- whether that's a new-to-me language or framework, or learning about a new business domain.
+I also very much enjoy opportunities to have a significant, positive impact on the organizaiton.

+Outside of the office, I make an effort to be involved with the technical community in Cleveland, attending a couple of meetups, and can be frequently found in both the Cleveland Tech Slack group as well as the Deaf Professionals Slack group.
+On a personal level, I have interests in photography and make an effort to spend time with my family.

 ##### Some things I've built: